mpunkenhofer/litags/CONTRIBUTING.md

 ## I want to report a bug or a problem about LiTags

 [__Make an issue__](https://github.com/mpunkenhofer/litags/issues/new).
-Make sure you list the steps to reproduce the problem and it is not a trivial problem or demands unrealistic dev time to dix.
+Make sure you list the steps to reproduce the problem and it is not a trivial problem or demands unrealistic dev time to fix.
 Issues reports of very minimal effort may be closed.

 ## I want to suggest a feature for LiTags

 Issue tickets on features that lack potential or effectiveness are not useful and may be closed.
-Before creating a ticket please try to first discuss it on the [Litags Discord](https://discord.gg/4d7QWUK) in appropriate channels to gauge feedback.
-When ready, [make an issue ticket](https://github.com/mpunkenhofer/litags/issues/new).
+Before creating a ticket, please first try to discuss it on the [Litags Discord](https://discord.gg/4d7QWUK) in appropriate channels to gauge feedback.
+When ready: [make an issue ticket](https://github.com/mpunkenhofer/litags/issues/new).

 ## Building development versions of the extension